 Even though AI continues to make strides in redefining business analytics, skepticism remains surrounding the observance of tangible returns from AI tools.
 So, what’s holding AI back in the business sector?

-Ren Zhang, Director of Selling Partner and Development Science at Amazon, joined the third annual Women in Data Science @ Penn conference on February 9-10, 2022, and offered what she views as the four largest challenges businesses face in adopting and scaling with AI:
+Ren Zhang, Selling Partner and Director of Development Science at Amazon, joined the third annual Women in Data Science @ Penn conference on February 9-10, 2022, and offered what she views as the four largest challenges businesses face in adopting and scaling with AI:

 Organization and Culture